christoff-linde/gatsby-blog-starter/README.md

 - The project will have to be responsive and work well on mobile.
 - We will be assessing your final solution by building the project using `yarn build` and `yarn serve` so make sure your project can be built without any errors.

+## Dependancies / tools

+- You may install any depandancies or tools that may be required.

 ## Submission

 In order to submit this assignment you will need to create a fork of this project on your own GitHub account.
 When you are done, submit a link of your public fork to work@teamgeek.io (Please do not create a pull-request)